TheDialgaTeam/Xiropool/README.md

 <b>Only compatible miner tools work with this tool, solo miner and proxy solo miner are not compatible.</b>

 Xiropht-Miner: https://github.com/XIROPHT/Xiropht-Miner

+<h2>Website Requirements</h2>

+-> Web server using apache, nginx or others.

+-> Setting up config.js file.

+-> For support HTTPS on the api of the pool, be sure to configure a frontend proxy service like a Nginx Proxy.

 <h2>Credits</h2>